English in the Philippines

 Indigenous languages

-Tagalog (stressed on the second syllable) is an Austronesian language (like Malay) and has about 15 million speakers mainly on the northern island of Luzon and is the main indigenous language in the area of metropolitan Manila.
+Tagalog (stressed on the second syllable) is an Austronesian language (like Malay) and has over 30 m speakers mainly on the northern island of Luzon and is the chief indigenous language in the area of metropolitan Manila.
 Tagalog is agglutinative in type and has a basic VSO word-order for sentences without particular focus.
 The official language Filipino is a form of Tagalog.

-Cebuano is an Austronesian language spoken in southern parts of the Philippines by about 12 million people.
+Cebuano is an Austronesian language spoken in southern parts of the Philippines by over 20 m people.
 The cultural history of sea trade led to the spread of varieties throughout the Philippine archipelagos.
 There are other languages such as Ilocano and Bicol which have several million speakers each.